j-desloires/sentinel2-process/readme.md

-The purpose of this module is to download and preprocess Sentinel-2 satellite imagery data directly from Theia-land from given dates and tile name.
+The purpose of this module is to download and preprocess Sentinel-2 satellite imagery data directly from Theia-land from given dates and a tile name or bounding box.

 ## Prerequisites